edinburgh-university-OOSA/final-assessment-freddiegi02/README.md

 The LVIS2009 and LVIS2015 directories are where the scripts will export the datasets and Geotiff to.

 ### Running the code
 To run the code you will need to use a python command line parser for each task.
+Note: the filename extension and any of the other arguments below can be changed to suit your preference

 **For Task 1, run the following command:**
 ```